alan-turing-institute/AIrsenal/README.md

 ## Getting Started

+Note: Most the commands below can be run with the `--help` flag to see additional options and information.

 ### 1. Creating the database

 Once the module has been installed and your team ID configured, run the following command to create the AIrsenal database: